SwampPear/blam/docs/3_data_types.md

 ```

 ## Strings
-Strings in Blam are UTF-8 encoded and dynamically sized.
-They are immutable by default.
+Strings are UTF-8 encoded and mutable by default.
+Use `const` for explicit immutability.
 ```
 str a = "this is a string"
 ```